 You can instead opt to run most C++ UDxs in fenced mode, which runs the UDxs code outside of the main Vertica process in a separate zygote process.
 UDx code that crashes while running in fenced mode does not impact the core Vertica process.
 There is a small performance impact when running UDx code in fenced mode.
 On average, using fenced mode adds about 10% more time to execution compared to unfenced mode.

-Fenced mode is currently available for all C++ UDxs with the exception of user-defined aggregates.
-All UDxs developed in the Python, R, and Java programming languages must run in fenced mode, since the Python, R, and Java runtimes cannot run directly within the Vertica process.
+Fenced mode is currently available for all C++ UDxs with the exception of User-Defined Aggregates.
+All UDxs developed in the Python, R, and Java programming languages must run in fenced mode, since the Python, R, and Java runtimes cannot be directly run within the Vertica process.

 About the Zygote Process

 The Vertica zygote process starts when Vertica starts.
 Each node has a single zygote process.
 Side processes are created "on demand".
 The zygote listens for requests and spawns a UDx side session that runs the UDx in fenced mode when a UDx is called by the user.

 UDx code that runs in fenced mode is logged in the